jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 ### Common Issues:
 1. **Motors not responding or in conflict**: Check port numbers and motor directions
-2. **Robot drives in wrong direction**: Reverse motor directions in chassis.cpp
+2. **Robot drives in wrong direction**: Reverse motor directions in robot-config.cpp
 3. **Buttons not working**: Verify button mappings in main.cpp
 4. **Auton not running**: Check auton function names in runAutonItem()
 5. **Test mode not working**: Ensure you press Right button within 5 seconds of startup